 September 3, 2021

-Andreas Schwertweger, Crane Worldwide Logistics' Cruise, Marine and Hospitality vertical lead in EMEA, has been working in the maritime logistics market for over thirty years.
+Andreas Schwertfeger, Crane Worldwide Logistics' Cruise, Marine and Hospitality vertical lead in EMEA, has been working in the maritime logistics market for over thirty years and is a marine logistics expert.
 Based in Germany, Andreas brings significant expertise to Crane Worldwide's clients throughout the region.

 Below is an exert from the podcast interview discussing our marine logistics support available worldwide.

 It is very complex and there are a number of industries that this vertical covers including supply chain management of cruise lines, ship owners, ship management companies and hotel chains.
 Within this vertical, you also find companies that are involved in technical spare parts, consumables, food and beverages, interior outfitters, the chemical industry and the consumer and retail industry.
 If we are talking about the cruise, marine and hospitality vertical, we could also call it 'horizontal' given the fact it covers so many different industries.